 Describe your work in clinical psychology:

 Bright Pine was born in the fall of 2017, but our doors officially opened in Clarkston in July 2018.
 I was tired of working for “revolving door” practices, and wanted to create a place with a more intimate atmosphere.
 The clinic has a strong emphasis on treating children/adolescents and families.

-We currently have a staff of 7, including myself.
-My husband, Arsen Sahakian, is our director of operations and co-runs the office with me.
 I specialize in psychological and neuropsychological testing for children and adults and I have a master level psychologist who assists with some of the administration of the testing.
 There are also 3 therapists with diverse clinical skills.
 We have two licensed counselors and a child therapist.
 We also always have a practicum student that works under my supervision that I train specifically in testing.